MiscellaneousStuff/tlol-analysis/README.md

     Or activespell needs to be correctly fixed within T_T-Pandoras-Box.
 This would be far more reliable and allow for much higher throughput.
   - In summary: current detected auto attacks have high true postive accuracy but have low recall.
+- Ezreal Q Spell Usage
+  - Discretised aim of the spell is problematic.
+Only covers +/- 400 units but ezreal q range is 1100 units.
+    This means that the more fine tuned aiming of the spell is just off.
+This extends also to the W as well.

 ## Conversion Considerations